Canberra, Australian Capital Territory © Chris Holly/VisitCanberra

 Where: Civic

-The compact streets north of London Circuit are the heart of Canberra – outside Capital Hill (the home of Australia’s parliament), at least.
-Central Canberra (also known as “Civic”), is sprinkled with government offices and is the main business district, but just as many people come here to enjoy retail therapy in its malls and boutiques.
-If you want to be in the centre of Canberra’s action, this neighbourhood is for you.
+The compact streets north of London Circuit are the heart of Canberra – aside from Capital Hill (the home of Australia’s parliament), of course.
+Central Canberra (also known as “Civic”), is the main business district, but just as many people come here to enjoy retail therapy in its malls and boutiques.
+If you want to be in the centre of Canberra’s action, this spot is for you.

 Where: Braddon, Ainslie

-Within easy walking distance to the city centre to the south, Braddon and neighbouring Ainslie enjoy a more relaxed residential vibe.
-The streets are wide and leafy, boutique lodgings abound, and shopping here is by way of independent artisanal stores, rather than large malls.
+Within easy walking distance to the city centre, Braddon and neighbouring Ainslie enjoy a more relaxed residential vibe.
+The streets are wide and leafy, boutique lodgings abound, and shopping here is by way of independent artisanal stores.
 The area’s restaurants offer a diverse mix of dining options and cuisine styles, showcasing Canberra’s multiculturalism.

 Did you know?

-Every March, the Canberra Balloon Spectacular sees hundreds of hot-air balloons colour the sky over Lake Burley Griffin for nine days.
+Every March, the Canberra Balloon Spectacular sees hundreds of hot air balloons colour the sky.

 Where: Capital Hill, Barton, Parkes, Kingston

-This precinct is one of Canberra’s most vibrant, particularly for art, design and architecture – after all, it’s the home of Parliament House, which you can visit on a tour.
-You can easily spend a day enjoying the area’s countless galleries and creative hubs, big and small, with a highlight being the lakeside National Gallery of Australia in Parkes.
+The precinct of suburbs just south of the lake is one of Canberra’s most vibrant, particularly for art, design and architecture – after all, it’s the home of Parliament House, which you can visit on an insightful tour.
+You can easily spend a day enjoying the area’s countless galleries and creative hubs, big and small, with a highlight being the National Gallery of Australia in Parkes.